shayanafzal/DataMiners/README.md

 	* GRAN - Granola
 	* LSUG – Low Sugar
 	* PROT – Protein
-* Flavours – This is product subcategory
+* Flavours – This is a product subcategory
 * Product ID
 * Product Description
-* UOM – Unit of Measurement, that can either be pack or a carton as indicated in the column.
+* UOM – Unit of Measurement (either be pack or a carton as indicated in the column)
 * Pack -
-* Real_QTY - this indicates the total number of snack bars on the sales order regardless of wheather they were sold as a case or a caron
+* Real_QTY - This indicates the total number of snack bars on the sales order regardless of wheather they were sold as a case or a carton
-* CAD_value – Sales price on the order
+* CAD_value – Sales price of the order

 # Coding